Sheifc/AI-league-42-Malaga/README.md

 ```
 3. Replace YOUR_TEAM_NAME with the name of your team.

 Add your assignment files to this folder.
-At a minimum, you must include:
+At a minimum, if you have chosen Python as we recommended, you must include:
 - An report that includes the code with explanations interspersed in the text.
 - A requirements.txt file listing all dependencies required to run your code.